mgkcloud/foodcube-customizer/PRD.md

 # Cladding Cube Customizer - Product Requirements Document

 ## Overview
 The Cladding Cube Customizer is a tool for calculating and visualizing the required panels and couplings for food cube configurations.
 It analyzes irrigation flow paths to determine the correct panel types and quantities needed for valid cube arrangements.
+The tool now includes a subgrid implementation where each foodcube occupies a 2x2 area within the main grid, enhancing the precision of flow analysis and visualization.

 ## Core Components

 ### 1. Flow Analysis System
 - **Purpose**: Determines how irrigation flows through connected food cubes
 - **Components**:
-  - `flowValidator`: Validates irrigation paths through cubes
+  - `flowValidator`: Validates irrigation paths through cubes and subgrids
   - `connectionDetector`: Identifies connections between cubes
-  - `irrigationRules`: Defines valid flow patterns
+  - `irrigationRules`: Defines valid flow patterns, including subgrid flow

 ### 2. Panel Calculation System
 - **Purpose**: Calculates required panels based on flow analysis